 The truth is that the Patriots' defense wasn't good enough to overcome injuries to contributors like Hightower and the selective benching of Butler.
 As I mentioned in the Super Bowl preview, the Patriots' fifth-ranked scoring defense belies a unit that ranked 31st in DVOA.
 In addition to Bademosi, the Patriots gave significant snaps during the postseason to 39-year-old James Harrison, who had been cut by the Steelers, and waiver-wire acquisition Eric Lee, who went from the Bills' practice squad without having played an NFL game to starting for the Patriots within two weeks.

 Last year, Hightower came up with the strip sack of Matt Ryanthat gave the Patriots a crucial short field during their comeback.
 Against Seattle, Butler came up with the most famous interception in recent league history.
-This year, with the Patriots about to launch their own would-be comeback drive late in the fourth quarter, it was the Eagles who came up with a critical turnover exactly when they needed a big play when they shifted Brandon Graham inside for a strip sack of Brady.
+This year, with the Patriots about to launch their own would-be comeback drive late in the fourth quarter, it was the Eagles who came up with a critical turnover exactly when they needed a big play, when they shifted Brandon Graham inside for a strip sack of Brady.

 New England simply didn't have the bodies.
 Hightower was playing out of position and got hurt.
 Trey Flowers had a great postseason but was erased from existence on Sunday night by Halapoulivaati Vaitai and the Eagles' offensive line, which went with six offensive linemen for several plays with some success, including the 21-yard touchdown from LeGarrette Blount.
 The Eagles have a great offense, and the Patriots' defense couldn't keep up.
 Gilmore had a great game, but the Patriots will need to address their front seven this offseason.

 With even a little bit of resistance from their defense, the Patriots probably would have won this game.
-That's how incredible their offense performed.
+That's how incredibly their offense performed.
 Given that the Eagles came into thegame ranked fourth in scoring defense and fifth in defensive DVOA, I think you can make a reasonable case that this was the best offensive performance in any loss in NFL history, let alone Super Bowl history.